-- providing a comprehensive, open, transparent and fair consideration of the complaint through: - sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved. - o interviewing staff and children/young people and other people relevant to the complaint. - o consideration of records and other relevant information. - o analysing information. - liaising with the complainant and the complaints co-ordinator as appropriate to clarify what the complainant feels would put things right.
+- providing a comprehensive, open, transparent and fair consideration of the complaint through: - o sensitive and thorough interviewing of the complainant and subject of the complaint to establish what has happened and who has been involved. - o interviewing staff and children/young people and other people relevant to the complaint. - o consideration of records and other relevant information. - o analysing information. - liaising with the complainant and the complaints co-ordinator as appropriate to clarify what the complainant feels would put things right.